Nathan Markelo

-Nathangelo Alexandro Markelo (born 7 January 1999) is a professional footballer who plays as a midfielder for Eredivisie club Excelsior.
+Nathangelo Alexandro Markelo (born 7 January 1999) is a professional footballer who plays as a midfielder for Eerste Divisie club Vitesse.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Born in Groningen, Markelo was signed by English club Everton in 2017 after being scouted playing in a youth tournament for FC Volendam.
 He moved on loan to FC Twente in July 2020.

 He signed for Jong PSV in August 2021 on a permanent deal.

 On 9 July 2022, Markelo joined Excelsior on a three-year contract.
+At the end of the 2022–23 season, his contract with Excelsior was terminated by mutual consent.

+On 3 August 2023, Markelo signed a contract with Fortuna Sittard for one season, with an option to extend for two more years.

+After one season at Fortuna, Markelo joined Eerste Divisie club Roda JC on 27 June 2024.
+He signed a two-year deal, with an option to extend for one more year.
+He made his competitive debut for the club on 4 October, replacing Jay Kruiver in the 80th minute of a 3–0 victory against Excelsior.
+The contract with Roda was mutually dissolved on 22 January 2025.

+Later that month, Markelo signed for Bulgarian First League club Hebar Pazardzhik.

+In September 2025, Markelo joined Eerste Divisie side Vitesse.

 International career

 Born in the Netherlands, Markelo is of Curaçao and Surinamese descent.
 He has represented the Netherlands are various youth international levels.
 He debuted with the Curaçao national team in a friendly 3–2 loss to Indonesia on 25 September 2022.

 Personal life

 His younger brother Jahnoah Markelo is also a footballer.